netneurolab/conn2res/docs/usage.rst

 User guide
 ----------

-``conn2res`` aims to provide a felxible instrument to train connectome-informed reservoirs to perform different cognitive tasks.
+``conn2res`` aims to provide a flexible instrument to train connectome-informed reservoirs to perform different cognitive tasks.

 ..
-This user guide steps through the basics of fetching microarray expression data
+This user guide steps through the main reservoir computing workflow.
-.. from the AHBA, defining an atlas or parcellation for wrangling that data, and
-.. actually parcellating the data into a more usable, analyis-ready format.
 If you
 .. still have questions after going through this guide you can refer to the
 .. :ref:`api_ref` or ask a question on `GitHub <https://github.com/rmarkello/
 .. abagen/issues>`_.